c-sommer/orthogonal-planes/README.md

-This repository provides the code accompanying the paper _From Planes to Corners: Multi-Purpose Primitive Detection in Unorganized 3D Point Clouds_ by C. Sommer, Y. Sun, L. Guibas, D. Cremers and T. Birdal, accepted for Publication in IEEE Robotics and Automation Letters (RA-L) 2020.
+This repository provides the code accompanying the paper _From Planes to Corners: Multi-Purpose Primitive Detection in Unorganized 3D Point Clouds_ by C. Sommer, Y. Sun, L. Guibas, D. Cremers and T. Birdal, published in IEEE Robotics and Automation Letters (RA-L) 2020 and presented at the International Conference on Robotics and Automation (ICRA) 2020.
+The paper is available at [IEEE Xplore](https://doi.org/10.1109/LRA.2020.2969936), and a preprint can be found on [arXiv](https://arxiv.org/abs/2001.07360).
-It is a basic demonstration of how our method works and one possible option to implement it.
+The code in this repository is a basic demonstration of how our method works and one possible option to implement it.
 We simplified some things compared to our original implementation (e.g. subsampling and clustering), in order to not depend on code that we cannot publish.
 The core functionality still remains the same.